formalverification/formalmethods.io/docs/crypto/otp/lean-project-setup.md

     name = "OTP"
     ```

-3.  **Fetch Mathlib:**
+3.  **Fetch Mathlib**.

-    In your terminal (in the `otp_formalization` directory):
+    In your terminal (in the `OTP` directory), enter the following:
     ```bash
     lake update
     ```
     This might take a few minutes the first time.
-Then build to ensure it's working:
+Then run `lake build` to ensure it's working.
     ```bash
     lake build
     ```